netcreateorg/nc-multiplex/ReadMe.md

 #### Requirements
 * git
-* node 10+
+* Node 10+

 We assume you already have git and node 10+ installed.
+We also assume you have `nvm` installed.
+Running `nvm use` will set automatically set the right node version.
+If you don't have `nvm` installed, just make sure you install NodeJS version 10.22.0 or later.

 #### 1. Clone `nc-multiplex`